Nickchapman3773/Uranium-Fever/README.md

 > [!important]
 > This mod is **REQUIRED** for Uranium Fever to function properly.

-> [!warning]
-> The TTW Installer **MUST** be run on the copy of Fallout: New Vegas inside of the [NoDelete] Stock New Vegas folder.
-A prior TTW installation **CANNOT** be moved into the Uranium Fever TTW mod folder.
-This is because the TTW installation process performs BSA decompression, binary patching, and alteration of sound file extensions to base game files, which is a **REQUIREMENT** for a functional copy of TTW.

 - Download the <a href="https://mod.pub/ttw/133/files" onclick="window.open('https://mod.pub/ttw/133/files', '_self');">3.3.2a Tale of Two Wastelands Installer</a> and `extract the contents of the archive`.
 - Open the extracted `Tale of Two Wastelands Installer` folder, right click `TTW Install.exe`, and select `Run as Administrator`.
 - Verify that the `file path` for the `Fallout 3` matches your normal `Steam/GOG/Epic Games Fallout 3 installation path` (this should be auto-configured).